-This is where the world famous author D.H.Lawrence lived from 1887 to 1891 when he was two years old.
-It is also the setting of the Morrel's house in Sons and Lovers.
-The downstairs is a private museum having been lovingly restored to its original Victorian fixtures and fittings including the black-leaded fireplace.
-When you enter the house you really do walk back in time to over a century ago.
-The house has been a location for two major films, televised drama and documentaries.
-It can sleep 5 people and is an excellent base to visit Nottinghamshire and Derbyshire.
+Sons and Lovers Cottage was once the home of the world famous author D.H.Lawrence who lived here from 1887 to 1891 from the age of two.
+It is also used as the inspiration for the Morrel's house in Sons and Lovers.
+These days the downstairs is a private museum which has been lovingly restored to its original Victorian style with period fixtures and fittings including the black-leaded fireplace.
+The result is that when you enter the house, you really seem to walk back in time to the Victorian era.
+The house has been used as a location for two major films, for televised drama and for several documentaries.
+Sons and Lovers Cottage can sleep up to 5 people and is an excellent base from which to visit Nottinghamshire and Derbyshire.

-Come to one of the best tourist areas in the country.
-This is Robin Hood Country - the visitor centre at Edwinstowe in Sherwood Forest is great for grown-ups and children alike with the Major Oak, Robin's favourite hideout.
-Live the legend with family events throughout the year.
-See also the Tales of Robin Hood in Nottingham.
-Derbyshire Peak District National Park is also on the doorstep.
-Arguably the best country house in Britain, Chatsworth House, is nearby.
+Nottinghamshire is one of the best and most popular tourist areas in the country.
+This is Robin Hood Country with the visitor centre at Edwinstowe in Sherwood Forest which is great for grown-ups and children alike with the Major Oak, Robin's favourite hideout.
+There are family events throughout the year that bring to life the legend of Robin Hood.
+The beautiful Derbyshire Peak District National Park is also on the doorstep, as is Chatsworth House, arguably the best country house in Britain.

 The upstairs has been converted into a very comfortable flat with: Lounge with TV/video and electric fire; modern kitchen with fridge/freezer, microwave, cooker, table, chairs, and TV.
 Bathroom with full size bath and electric shower, immersion heater and wall heater.
 Two bedrooms on the top floor.